 How Different Soil Types Might Affect Your Dallas Home’s Foundation

 No matter how solidly your home’s foundation is built, the soil variations in the Dallas area may have a lasting impact on the health of your home’s foundation.
 When the soil is filled with too much sand or clay, foundation issues have a habit of cropping up.
 Compromised soil affects the foundation, in turn affecting the home.
-If you suspect soil foundation trouble in your home, contact our Dallas foundation repair experts for a free evaluation and estimate.
+If you suspect soil foundation trouble in your home, contact our Dallas-Fort Worth foundation repair experts for a free evaluation and estimate.
 See below to learn about Texas soil types and how they may affect the future stability of your home.